jnqeras/Nature-will-find-the-way-CVRP/README.md

 The cost associated with a set of routes is the sum of the costs of the routes that conform the set.
 The cost of a route is the sum of the costs of the edges that conform the route.
 The VRP is classified as an NP-hard problem.
 Hence, this project doesn't try to provide the optimal solution for each instance, but rather it tries to provide the solution with the best quality possible.
+More details (in spanish) can be found in doc/informe.pdf.

 ### Next, a brief explanation of the heuristics and metaheuristics used on this project: